 So what is searing?
 By definition, searing is to cook something hot and fast to brown the surface and to seal in the juices.
 Yet many of the leading cooking experts agree that searing does not seal in juices.
 Harold McGee in his book On Food and Cooking shows scientifically that a "seared" steak has fewer juices than an equally cooked not "seared" steak.
-Frankly, the idea that you can somehow melt the surface of the meat into a material that holds in all the juices has always seemed a little strange to me.
+Frankly, the idea that you can somehow melt the surface of the meat into a material that holds in all the juices has always seemed a little peculiar to me.
 Conclusively it seems that science is agreed that sealing in juices just doesn't work and is not the real goal of searing.
 Searing is a process of cooking that creates the crusty surface texture most people find appealing and the caramelized sugars that give us that steak flavor we want.

 Some will say that you need something like a blast furnace to get a great sear.
 Makers of infrared grills are always talking about temperatures over 700 degrees to get a good sear.
 Of course, they also say that you can only use this kind of heat for about 60 seconds before the surface of the meat begins to burn and char.
 What we want is a juicy piece of meat so the first rule has to be not to overcook it.
 Since there is no magical sear that will hold in the juices especially on a steak grilled to well, you need to get that steak off the grill at the magic moment and not a second later.
 Another thing to know is that most any grill that is working correctly can sear meat, you just have to do it right.

 So how do you get the right sear?
 The first rule of searing is not to be timid.
 Just because that pork chop has started to brown doesn't mean that it's time to flip.
 Look for a dark brown color before you flip and not just a nice golden color.
 Dark brown, but not black either.
 This browning is what's going to give that steak the flavor and texture you want.
-If you sear for the flavor and not the juices and don't over cook, you will get a great piece of grilled meat.
+If you sear for the flavor and not the juices and don't overcook, you will get a great piece of grilled meat.

 For the meat, you need to make sure that it is dry on the surface.
 Marinades are okay as long as you let the marinade drip off the meat first.
 Water is particularly bad because it's going to turn to steam almost instantly and will actually lift the meat from the grate until that steam can escape.
-This will create uneven grill marks and also cool of the grate reducing the sear.
+This will create uneven grill marks and also cool off the grate reducing the sear.
 Meat that is dry on the surface is best, but, of course, we all know the benefits of marinades when it comes to the bad things that can form on grilled meats.

 With a dry piece of meat and a clean grill, it's time to preheat.
 This is very important.
 You want to turn all of your grill's main burners to high (I'll get to charcoal in a minute).
 Let the grill heat up for at least 10 minutes or until it reaches its maximum temperature (read you grills manual to find out the best preheating times).
 Your experience with this piece of equipment is very important, so use your common sense and knowledge of the grill to make sure it is as hot as you can get it.